 This garden composition was envisioned as a place that is very much in keeping with the architecture in terms of both style and materiality.
 Simple, clean lines, and Japanese-inspired, with a palette that is for all seasons and yet low-maintenance.
 The limestone flooring in the dining room continues out into the landscape and becomes a low terrace that dissipates into strips embedded in a bed of pea gravel.
 An off-center, oversized Cor-ten steel planter contains a bed of boxwood, which remains green all year round, and a flowering crepe-myrtle is also contained as a focal point.
 Beds of Nepeta, Ivy and Bamboo soften the horizontal Ipe fencing, and also offer a bit of privacy.
 Small carved stone planters with moss and a limestone bench offer gentle accents in this garden, which is as much about enjoying outside as it is about the view from inside.

-This project was a finalist in the Private Garden Category for an Architizer +Award in April 2017.
+This project won the 2017 Architectural Prize in the Residential Landscape Category, and was a finalist in the Private Garden Category for an Architizer +Award in April 2017.

 Project Architect: Khanna-Schultz